levi0206/lerblog2/content/posts/autodiff.md

 & = \exp(x_1\cos(x_2))\cos(x_2) + \cos(x_1).
 \end{aligned}
 $$
-In other words, the operations to obtain the partial derivative can be summarized in the "graphical" style:
+In other words, the operations to obtain the partial derivatives can be summarized in the "graphical" style:
-- in the forward mode,
+- **In the forward mode**:
-    - we calculate
+    - We calculate
     $$
     \begin{aligned}
         \dot{w_i} = \frac{\partial w_i}{\partial w_1}, \\